Finding value with CPR’s Data Warehouse & Analytics Evaluation project

 - Specific Analytics, focusing on value

-A recent commentary we published in Employee Benefits News shares a closer look at purchaser expectations in each area.
+A commentary we published in Employee Benefits News shares a closer look at purchaser expectations in each area.

 After finalizing the criteria, we invited vendors that provide data warehouse and analytic software and services to public and private health care purchasers to participate in the evaluation.
 CPR sent a request for information (RFI) to leading vendors; seven vendors opted to participate.
 CPR then used the purchaser-defined specifications to evaluate their offerings.